 Desperation Spaghetti Carbonara

-All you really need for this recipe is a couple of eggs, a pound of spaghetti, a couple cloves of garlic, unsalted butter, and that block of Parm hidden in the back of the fridge.
+All you really need for this easy pasta recipe is a couple of eggs, a pound of spaghetti, a couple cloves of garlic, unsalted butter, and that block of parm hidden in the back of the fridge.
 This is the most stripped-down version of carbonara you’ll ever see, the thing I turn to when there’s nothing left in the fridge and I’m desperate.
 I’ve never made carbonara with pancetta or bacon; I threw in some peas once and that was nice.
 A sprinkle of chopped flat-leaf parsley on top?
 Sounds good if you have it.

 - 1 pound dried spaghetti